arnor-sigurdsson/EIR/README.md

 ---

-Supervised modelling on genotype, tabular, sequence, image, array and binary data.
+Supervised modelling and sequence generation on genotype, tabular, sequence, image, array, and binary data.

 **WARNING:** This project is in alpha phase.
 Expect backwards incompatible changes and API changes.